 Our laboratories are also recognised for their extensive expertise in health and the environment, with tests on VOC measurements, ecotoxicology, food contact, etc.

 Throughout this reconfinement period, our laboratories remain open and our testing activities are maintained.
+You can continue to send your test samples to the respective sites.

 Obtaining marketing authorisation for your products in compliance with the Biocidal and Phytosanitary Directives and the REACH Regulation